 We frequently offer bonuses to newly depositing users, for referring other users and for other marketing purposes.
 These bonuses will go into your pending bonus account and will turn into real cash as you play money games on FanDuel.
 Once they have been earned into your account they are available to play games or withdraw.

 In cases where a site user has received a bonus or other benefits as a result of their deposit and has not yet played through the deposit (entering contests whose total entry fees equal the value of the deposit), FanDuel reserves the right to refuse the withdrawal and/or close the users' account.

 If you're having any problems depositing money then get in touch and we'll deal with the issue as soon possible.

-We have to wait until all the final fantasy points have been reported to ensure that the final score is accurate.
+We have to wait until all the final fantasy points have been reported to ensure that all box scores are accurate.
 Because fantasy points are awarded manually by stats providers, there can be some last minute changes.
 If there is difficulty obtaining official results or issues with scoring, the contest may be settled the following day.